scala-js/scala-js-website/doc/sbt/depending.md

 <script type="text/javascript" src="..."></script>
 {% endhighlight %}

 All `jsDependencies` and associated metadata (e.g. for ordering) are persisted in a file (called `JS_DEPENDENCIES`) and shipped with the artifact your project publishes.
-For example, if you depend on the `jasmine-test-framework` package for Scala.js (a thin wrapper around Jasmine), you do not need to explicitly depend or include `jasmine.js`; this mechanism does it for you.
+For example, if you depend on the `scalajs-jquery` package for Scala.js, you do not need to explicitly depend or include `jquery.js`; this mechanism does it for you.

 Note: This will **not** dump the JavaScript libraries in the file containing your compiled Scala.js code as this would not work across all JavaScript virtual machines.
 However, the Scala.js plugin can generate a separate file that contains all raw JavaScript dependencies (see [below](#packageJSDependencies)).